jianyiyang-ai/jianyiyang-ai.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper [Online Allocation with Replenishable Budgets: Worst Case and Beyond]() is accepted by ACM SIGMETRICS 2023!
+Our paper [Online Allocation with Replenishable Budgets: Worst Case and Beyond]() is accepted by **ACM SIGMETRICS 2023**!
 This paper provides fundamental algorithms with worst-case performance guarantee for online resource allocation problems with replenishments and proposes a learning-augmented algorithm to improve the statistical performance uncer worst-case guarantee.